good

 • Excellent support area for DIY types

-• Limited options for contacting support
+• Limited support contact options

-• Scans can inhibit your computer's performance
+• Scans can slow down your computer

 1.